OA Customer Directory Integration known issues

 Error.
 Server was unable to process request---> Keyset does not exist

 Reason 1: The certificate used for password encryption was replaced in the

 CDI Web servicedoes not have access to the new certificate's private key.

-Resolution: Use the CDICertUtil utility from the POA distributive for certificate installation and configuration.
+Resolution: Use the CDICertUtil utility from the OA distributive for certificate installation and configuration.